 The following are some causes of non-refractive errors:

-Glaucoma occurs when the normal fluid pressure inside the eyes (intraocular pressure,
+Glaucoma occurs when the fluid pressure inside the eyes (intraocular pressure, or

-or IOP) slowly rises.
-This happens because the fluid aqueous humor, which normally
+IOP) slowly rises.
+This happens because the fluid (called aqueous humor), which is

 Symptoms may include excessive tearing, light sensitivity (photophobia), closing one